|Las Posadas 2016||Friday, December 16 – Saturday, December 24|

 The perfect main course for any holiday meal.

 A simple version that’s incredibly flaky and delicious.

 Full of flavor thanks to zesty tomatillo verde sauce.

 - Cranberry Chipotle Sauce

 Wonderful cranberry sauce with a slightly spicy kick.

-Find everything you need to know about hosting an authentic celebration by watching our Las Posadas DIY videos in the playlist below.
+Find everything you need to know about hosting an authentic celebration with our Las Posadas DIY videos.